Duration: 6 night(s) From £2,855

 Our guide will meet you at the hotel after breakfast, allowing you to discuss options for your privately guided hike in the National Park.
 There are lots of great hikes for all abilities and fitness levels, both high and low level.
 Easy hikes could involve walks along the loch shore, or, for a more challenging hike, choose from one of the park’s 21 Munros (a mountain in Scotland above 3000 feet).
 After your hike, visit Rob Roy MacGregor’s grave before returning to the hotel.
 Overnight 4-star Monachyle Mhor Hotel.
 (B)

 Travel east past Loch Tay to Highland Perthshire home to Britain’s oldest tree, Fortingall Yew, said to be 5,000 years old.
-Highland Perthshire is know for its wildlife and it’s a great area to spot Ospreys, Golden Eagles, Red Deer and Red Squirrels.
+Highland Perthshire is known for its wildlife and it’s a great area to spot Ospreys, Golden Eagles, Red Deer and Red Squirrels.

 As with many regions of Scotland, there are countless great options for hikes, both low level and high level, so there is something to suit every choice and you can, with your guide’s help, select a suitable route on the day.
 This may involve exploring the Perthshire glens such as Glen Lyon – the longest enclosed glen in Scotland – or Munros such as Ben Lawers, the highest mountain in southern Scotland and the 10th highest mountain in Britain.
 Overnight at 5-star Fonab Castle.
 (B)